 Tom Petersen and his legal team with Petersen Criminal Law offer free consultations to anyone facing criminal charges in Omaha.
-Talk with Tom as soon as possible to get the best advice possible about your Nebraska criminal charges.
+Contact Tom as soon as possible to get the best advice possible about your Nebraska criminal charges.

 Many factors figure into determining how much lawyers cost for criminal defense.
 The complexity of a case, the seriousness of the charges, and the likelihood of a trial are some of the factors that determine criminal defense attorney fees.

-How Much Does a Criminal Lawyer Cost for a Misdemeanor or Felony?
+How Much Does a Criminal Lawyer Cost for a Misdemeanor or Felony in Nebraska?

 The average criminal defense attorney fees for a misdemeanor or a felony are difficult to ascertain without understanding the case.
 Although misdemeanor offenses are less severe and carry a maximum sentence of one year, a misdemeanor conviction will have lasting effects on your life.